7 Creative Best Practices for Better Mobile Ads

 Deploy Ads at Opportune Times

 Devising a successful mobile ad campaign isn’t just about what the ad looks like and where it’s placed, but also when it’s received.
 Our data shows ad engagement is at its highest at 2 pm on Saturdays.
-Use this type of information to understand the right days and times to run your campaigns, but remember to use logic too; if your goal is to drive visitation for a weekday dinner, it won’t make sense to run your ads on the weekend.
+Use this type of information to understand the right days and times to run your campaigns, but remember to use logic too; if your goal is to drive visitation for a weekday dinner, it won’t make sense to run your mobile ads on the weekend.

 Target Audiences With Personalized Messages